nachooya/react-native-harness/website/src/docs/guides/ci-cd.md

 ## GitHub Actions Example

-The example workflow shared below is designed for **React Native CLI** setups.
+The example workflow shared below is designed for **React Native Community CLI** setups.
 If you're using **Expo** or **Rock**, the workflow will be simpler as these frameworks provide their own build and deployment mechanisms that integrate seamlessly with CI/CD environments.

 Here's a complete GitHub Actions workflow that demonstrates how to run React Native Harness tests on both Android and iOS platforms: